 There have been millions of UFO sightings, but bona fide UFOs are more rare.
-We have on record, 215,000 sightings on computer (UFOCAT, Donald A. Johnson).
+We have more than 215,000 sightings on computer (UFOCAT, Donald A. Johnson).
 In addition we have massive evidence in the form of 11 different Categories

 * Category 11 - 3,000-plus sightings from aircraft by Dr. Richard Haines and over 240 cases listed on the NICAP site with the AVCAT Project.
 To see the actual breakdown by month see:

 * Category 10 - Over 200 cases involving a nuclear connection, several radiation injury cases, plus incidents from Robert Hastings files.

-* Category 9 - With the RADCAT Project we have produced over 460 RADCAT directories along with supporting documents from the Blue Book files.
+* Category 9 - With the RADCAT Project we have produced over 460 radar case directories along with supporting documents from the Blue Book files.
 To see the actual breakdown and cases filed, see this doc report

 * Category 7 - Humanoid Cases (hundreds) and Abduction Reports